 - your injury involves damage to the neck ligaments, discs, or joints

-- your whiplash injury included a spinal cord injury or spinal cord damage
+- your whiplash injury included a cervical spine injury or spinal cord damage

 - you had an existing neck or back condition before the car crash